gnewton/struct2dot/README.md

 <img src="https://gnewton.github.io/repos/struct2dot/meshDefaultWithIgnoreTypes.svg">

 ### Adding nodes and edges
-It is possible to programmatically add additional nodes and links.
+It is possible to programmatically add additional nodes and edges, or make new edges between existing nodes, or one new node and an existing node.
 Here a edge is added from `DescriptorReferredTo` to `DescriptorRecord` (this is from the example directory [https://github.com/gnewton/struct2dot/tree/master/examples/MeSH2dot](https://github.com/gnewton/struct2dot/tree/master/examples/MeSH2dot):

 ```